javierarce/arena-manager/README.md

 ### Limitations

+This plugin is still in development and has some known limitations:

 -   Image and attachment management is not currently supported.

 ### Contributing

-If you have any ideas or suggestions, feel free to open an issue or a pull request.
+If you have any ideas or suggestions, feel free to open an issue.